Bossrizytn/Bossrizytn.github.io/README.md

 ## About Me

-I am a passionate developer with experience in various programming languages.
+I am a curious data scientist with experience in various programming languages.
 I enjoy tackling challenging problems and creating innovative solutions.
-In my free time, I love exploring new technologies and contributing to open source projects.
+In my free time, I love exploring new technologies.

 ## Projects